-Mr. Morse served as Vice President, Finance and Chief Financial Officer of The Washington Post Company (now Graham Holdings Company) from November 1989 until his retirement in December 2008.
+Public Boards: AES Corporation Mr. Morse served as Vice President, Finance and Chief Financial Officer of The Washington Post Company (now Graham Holdings Company) from November 1989 until his retirement in December 2008.
 He also served as President of Washington Post Telecommunications, Inc. and Washington Post Productions Inc., both subsidiaries of The Washington Post Company.
 Prior to joining The Washington Post Company, Mr. Morse was a partner at PricewaterhouseCoopers.
-Mr. Morse is a Director of AES Corporation, where he is on the strategy and investment committee and chairman of the financial audit committee, and HSN, Inc., where he is chairman of the audit committee and a member of the compensation and human resources committees.
-Mr. Morse has indicated that he intends to step down from the board of HSN, Inc. at its 2016 annual meeting.
-He is a former Trustee and President of the College Foundation of the University of Virginia.
+Mr. Morse is a director of AES Corporation, where he is on the strategy and investment committee and chairman of the financial audit committee.
+He previously served on the board of HSN, Inc. and is a former Trustee and President of the College Foundation of the University of Virginia.